fudge-py/fudge/docs/index.rst

 Fudge Documentation
 ===================

-Fudge is a Python module for mocks, stubs, and fakes.
+Fudge is a Python module for using fake objects (mocks, stubs, etc) to test real ones.

+The module is designed for two specific situations:

+- Replace an object

+  - Temporarily return a canned value for a method or call a method without executing real code.

+- Make sure your code uses an object correctly

+  - Declare expectations about what methods should be called and what arguments should be sent.

 Example: Fudging Email
 ======================